eBay/tsv-utils/docs/Performance.md

 Tests were conducted on a MacBook Pro, 16 GB RAM, 4 cores, and flash storage.
 All tools were updated to current versions, and several of the specialty toolkits were built from current source code.
 Run-time was measured using the `time` facility.
 Each benchmark was run three times and the fastest run recorded.

 Specialty toolkit times have been anonymized in the tables below.
 The intent of this study is to gauge performance of the D tools, not create a shootout between toolkits.
-However, the specific tools and command lines are given, enabling tests to be reproduce.
-(The csv-to-tsv times are shown, see [CSV to TSV Conversion](#csv-to-tsv-conversion) for rationale.)
+However, the specific tools and command lines are given, enabling tests to be reproduced.
+(The csv-to-tsv times are shown, see [CSV to TSV conversion](#csv-to-tsv-conversion) for rationale.)
 See [Other toolkits](../README.md#other-toolkits) in the README for links to the tools, and [Details](#details) for version info and test file info.
 Python tools were not benchmarked, this would be a useful addition.
 Tools that run in in-memory environments like R were excluded.

 The worst performers were the Unix tools shipped with the Mac (`cut`, etc).
 It's worth installing the GNU coreutils package if you use command line tools on the Mac.
 (MacPorts and Homebrew can install these tools.)